serge-koshelev/word-search-puzzle-solver/README.md

 Simple word search puzzle solver

-Full description could be found on Wikipedia: https://en.wikipedia.org/wiki/Word_search
+The full description of word search puzzle, could be found on Wikipedia: https://en.wikipedia.org/wiki/Word_search

 To build code you need CMake > 3.10 and C++ compiler